trailofbits/deepstate/docs/fuzzing.md

 * compile target test with it
 * run executor with location of installed files provided

-To install the fuzzer follow instructions on appropriate webpage.
+To install the fuzzer follow instructions on its website or run Deepstate via Docker, as described in [README.md](/README.md)

 To compile DeepState with the fuzzer, run `cmake` with `-DDEEPSTATE_FUZZERNAME=on` (like `-DDEEPSTATE_AFL=on`) option and